makilezx/R-data-analysis-toolkit/README.md

 4. `ancova_analysis.R`: This snippet demonstrates the use of ANCOVA (Analysis of Covariance) to assess the differences between groups while controlling for covariates.

+5. `cfa_analysis.R`: This snippet demonstrates the implementation of Confirmatory Factor Analysis (CFA) to assess the fit of a specified theoretical factor structure to the observed data in the research dataset.
+It involves testing the goodness-of-fit indices, examining factor loadings, and evaluating model fit indices such as chi-square, comparative fit index (CFI), root mean square error of approximation (RMSEA), and standardized root mean square residual (SRMR).